 If you do a lot of nighttime driving, you want to make sure you have the right headlights for superior visibility.
 With so many different types on the market, it might be confusing trying to figure out the differences.
 That’s why it’s vital to evaluate the Xenon vs. LED vs. halogen headlights before making up your mind.

-We evaluate the different headlight types to determine what the benefits and disadvantages of each are.
-We also examine which of the most popular headlights will be suitable for your situation.
+I evaluate the different headlight types to determine what the benefits and disadvantages of each are.
+I also examine which of the most popular headlights will be suitable for your situation.

 What are Xenon Headlights?